Saturday, August 10, 2013

 Comments:

-This psalm describes the blessing of God primarily in strongly affective relational terms, the intimate cooperation of husband and wife (fruitful vine), the gathering of the children around the table (like olive shoots), the prosperity of the community (Jerusalem) is seen in the longevity and constancy of relationships.
+This psalm describes the blessing of God primarily in strongly affective relational terms, the intimate cooperation of husband and wife (fruitful vine), the gathering of the children around the table (like olive shoots), and the prosperity of the community (Jerusalem) is seen in the longevity and constancy of relationships.
 Success is seen not as a bigger barn, but as living to see your grandchildren!

 Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.”